 - The drain hose should be looped above the connection point and held in place with wire or another retainer to prevent water from siphoning back into the dishwasher.
 The connection point itself should be at least twenty inches from the floor of the kitchen.
 If the connection point is less than twenty inches (or when prevented by code), an air gap will need to be used.

-- If applicable, plug the power cord in or restore the power supply.
+- If applicable, plug the power cord in or restore the power supply after the dishwasher installation is complete.

 - Turn the water supply on.